An interview with Donald and Rob Sobey

 Donald R. Sobey

 Donald joined his father, Frank H. Sobey, and brothers Bill and David in the family business in 1958.
-He was appointed to the board of Empire Company Limited in 1963, became President in 1969 and took on the role as Chairman in 1985 until his retirement in 2004.
+He was appointed to the board of Empire Company Limited in 1963, became President in 1969 and took on the role of Chairman in 1985 until his retirement in 2004.

 In 2003, Donald received the Keith Kelly Award for Cultural Leadership by the Canadian Conference of the Arts.
 In 2007, Donald and his brother, David F. Sobey, were both inducted into The Canadian Business Hall of Fame.